spo0ds/Deep-Dive-into-DEFI/Day75/Day75.md

 This involves integrating the curve function and examining the change in token supply.
 By doing this, we can determine the amount of collateral you will receive when putting in collateral or the number of tokens that will be minted and given to you when providing collateral.

 Smart contracts handle these calculations automatically, but it's important to keep them efficient.
 Complex calculations can slow down the processing time and lead to undesirable "beta slippage."
 Integration is a straightforward method for calculating the collateral received or the number of tokens minted based on the provided collateral.

+These various token functions serve as essential building blocks within the overall design of an economic system.
+The key is to carefully select and implement the functions that align with the objectives of your ecosystem, incorporating different elements and incentives as needed.

+**Token Functions**

+Let's explore the different types of applications of token bonding curves based on their functions, with a focus on four main categories:

+- Security Tokens:
+  Security tokens represent underlying financial assets, similar to traditional securities.
+However, in this context, "security" refers to the financial aspect rather than cybersecurity.
+Token bonding curves can be employed as a mechanism for continuous funding.
+When companies require additional funds, they can utilize a token bonding curve rather than approaching investors directly.
+This allows for a streamlined process of fundraising within the ecosystem.

+- Utility Tokens:
+  Utility tokens are internal tokens that hold value and are primarily used within the ecosystem itself.
+By integrating a token bonding curve into a utility token, you can establish an internal price value for the token, which can be utilized for various exchanges and transactions within the ecosystem.
+This approach facilitates the efficient flow and exchange of value within the system.

+- Money Tokens:
+  Money tokens are designed to function as currencies within the ecosystem.
+The implementation of a token bonding curve in this context depends on the specific use case.
+Notably, a special category within money tokens is pegged tokens.
+These tokens are pegged to a specific asset or currency, such as BTC and wBTC, ETH and wETH, or USD and USDT.
+By pegging the token to an external asset, its value remains stable and provides a reliable medium of exchange.

+- Stable Tokens (PEG Tokens):
+  Stable tokens, often referred to as PEG tokens, are designed to maintain a stable value by pegging them to a specific asset or currency.
+The relationship between the value of the pegged token and the underlying asset is straightforward.
+For instance, a simple representation of the relationship can be expressed as y = x, indicating a one-to-one peg.
+When a specific amount of the underlying asset (e.g., BTC) is added to the token bonding curve, the curve automatically mints the corresponding amount of the pegged token (e.g., wBTC).
+The underlying asset is held as collateral within the area under the curve.
+While the addition of value is not significant in this case, it improves operational efficiency by removing the need for human intervention.